On free boundary minimal submanifolds in geodesic balls in $\mathbb H^n$ and $\mathbb S^n_+$

 \subsection{Paper organization}

 The paper is organized in the following way.
 We start with Section~\ref{sec:robin}, where we collect a necessary background concerning the Robin problem.
 In Section~\ref{sec:extremal} we prove Theorem~\ref{thm:main}.
 Section~\ref{sec:bounds} is dedicated to the one-sided unboundedness of the functionals $\Theta_{r,k}(\Sigma,g)$ and $\Omega_{r,k}(\Sigma,g)$ in any conformal class.
-Here we also show that the functional $\Theta_{r,k}(\Sigma,g)$ is bounded from above on the set of Riemannian metrics, while the functional $\Omega_{r,k}(\Sigma,g)$ is bounded from below by 0 on the same set and that this lower bound is sharp.
+Here we also show that the functional $\Theta_{r,k}(\Sigma,g)$ is bounded from above on $\mathcal R_a(\Sigma)$, while the functional $\Omega_{r,k}(\Sigma,g)$ is bounded from below by 0 on $\mathcal R(\Sigma)$ and that this lower bound is sharp.
 The stability questions are studied in Section~\ref{sec:spec}.
 Here we prove Theorems~\ref{thm:cat_index} and~\ref{thm:ball_index}.
 In Section~\ref{sec:spec} we also prove index upper and lower bounds in terms of the spectral index.
 This enables us to deduce Corollary~\ref{cor:first}.
 Finally, in Section~\ref{sec:apendix} we explain how to adapt the proofs of several statements in the paper~\cite{lima2023eigenvalue} to the setting of the functional $\Omega_{r,k}(\Sigma,g)$.